I didn’t want a lot of people to know

 In August 2016 I started my 6 rounds of TCHP while utilizing DigniCap.
 I am so grateful for the opportunity to use a cooling cap while going through chemotherapy.
 I only lost 10% of my hair.
-This allowed me to go about my life with no-one knowing that I was sick or going through treatment.
+This allowed me to go about my life with no one knowing that I was sick or going through treatment.
 It gave me control over something in a situation where you feel like your life is spinning out of control.
 My mental health was preserved because I was able to keep my hair.
-My experience was so profound, it caused me to start a nonprofit called Hope for Hair Foundation – our missing is to provide support to cancer patients at risk for hair loss as a result of chemotherapy in two ways: Financial aid for DigniCap (or other cooling cap methods) and by educating and providing products that will help ensure successful hair retention.
+My experience was so profound, it caused me to start a nonprofit called Hope for Hair Foundation – our mission is to provide support to cancer patients at risk for hair loss as a result of chemotherapy in two ways: financial aid for DigniCap (or other cooling cap methods) and by educating and providing products that will help ensure successful hair retention.

 –Heather Brown, North Carolina

 I had great success with using the DigniCap!
 This saved me from the extra mental anguish that comes with having breast cancer.
 I could go out in public and not get all the pity stares.
 I also could go back to work at my public job and not worry about explaining to everyone what happened to me.
 I’m a cosmetologist and I felt having this back ground helped with the success I had using the DigniCap.
 It was completely worth it.
 I’m advocating with all of the pictures and videos I took to get DigniCap at our local hospitals.
 This should be available for all breast cancer patients.
 It was the best part of my treatment to know I didn’t have to lose my hair!
 I get excited every time I tell my story about using DigniCap to others.
 Thank you DigniCap!

 –Areka Phillips, Wisconsin